Data Source in Blazor MultiSelect Dropdown Component

 }

 Now, the MultiSelect can be configured using the ‘SfDataManager’ to interact with the created Web API and consume the data appropriately.
-To interact with web api, you need to use WebApiAdaptor.
+To interact with a Web API, use WebApiAdaptor.

 @using Syncfusion.Blazor.Data